Nazari/exun/README.md

 ```

 Version 0.1.2 can derivate and support some functions (trigonometrics, hyperbolics, ln):
-Operator ' is derivate, so "f'x" is df(x)/dx
+Operator ' is derivate, so "f'x" is df(x)/dx; rule "expr'var" means derivate 'expr' for 'var'.
 ```
 eval "(1+x)^2'x"
 "2*(1+x)"